Rako100/MoFood/README.md

 # MoFood
-A mod created for a custom mod pack that some extra food
+A mod created for a custom mod pack that adds some extra food